-Tomatillo plants are quite vigorous and spreading: the plants will quickly “take over” any other plants in the bed, so be sure to provide them with their own place to grow.
+Tomatillo plants are quite vigorous and spreading: The plants will quickly “take over” any other plants in the bed, so be sure to provide them with their own place to grow.
 As tomatillo plants become quite large and sprawling, it is a good idea to use a tomato cage.
-This helps to keep the tomatillo plants contained and upright, and makes finding the fruit easier in the plants.
+This helps to keep the tomatillo plants contained and upright, and it makes it easier to find the fruit in the plants.

 Tomatillo Plant Care

 Tomatillos require similar growing conditions to tomatoes.
 They like warm (or hot) weather.
 Water frequently, and use a fertilizer high in phosphorus and potassium once the plants begin to flower.